Overview of Executive Compensation system

 8) Medium-term performance-based share compensation (Long-term incentives)

-The number of shares of the Company, etc. to be delivered, etc. to the Target Directors & Officers shall be determined at a certain time every year based on share delivery points calculated by multiplying the number of points accumulated over a Target Period, which are awarded according to their position, by the performance-based coefficient.
-The performance-based coefficient shall be determined within the range between 0% and 200% according to the degree of achievement of targets of the Company’s performance indicators set forth for the final fiscal year of the Target Period (For the initial Target Period, revenue, core operating profit ratio before research and development expenses, ROE, research and development progress, ESG indicators, and relative TSR set forth in Daiichi Sankyo’s 5-year business plan announced in fiscal 2021 shall be adopted), and one ordinary share in the Company per point shall be delivered.
-During the trust period, if a share split of the Company’s ordinary shares (including a gratis allotment of the Company’s ordinary shares) or a share consolidation occurs, or if there is any other reason that requires adjustment of the number of points, Daiichi Sankyo will adjust the number of points in a reasonable range as necessary according to the split or consolidation ratio.
-The total number of ordinary shares, etc. of the Company to be delivered to the Target Directors & Officers during the Target Period will be limited to the number obtained by multiplying the maximum number of 0.5 million shares per fiscal year by the number of fiscal years of the Target Period (the initial Target Period is 2.5 million shares for the five fiscal years).
-As a general rule, when the Target Directors & Officers receive the Company’s shares, etc., after their retirement, 50% of the shares to be delivered will be converted into money and be provided for the purpose of allocating to tax payment funds such as withholding income tax.
-Shares and monetary payments will be provided through the executive compensation BIP (Board Incentive Plan) trust of Mitsubishi UFJ Trust and Banking Corporation.
+• The number of shares of the Company, etc., to be granted to the Target Directors & Officers, will be determined based on share grant points calculated by multiplying the cumulative value of points granted during the Target Period—based on position—by a performance-linked coefficient at a fixed time each year.
+The performance-linked coefficient will be determined within a range of 0% to 200% based on the degree of achievement against target values for the Company’s performance indicators for the final fiscal year of the Target Period (for Target Period beginning in fiscal year 2026, the indicators adopted will be revenue, operating profit, ROE, relative TSR, R&D progress, and sustainability indicators), and one share of the Company’s ordinary shares will be granted for each point.
+Furthermore, if a stock split (including a gratis allotment of the Company’s ordinary shares) or a reverse stock split of the Company’s ordinary shares occurs during the trust period, or if any other circumstances arise that require an adjustment to the number of points, the number of points will be adjusted within a reasonable range as necessary, in accordance with the split ratio or reverse split ratio.
+The total number of the Company’s ordinary shares, etc., to be delivered to the eligible directors, etc., during the target period shall be capped at the number obtained by multiplying the maximum number per fiscal year (500,000 shares) by the number of fiscal years in the target period (2.5 million shares for the initial target period, which covers five fiscal years).
+The timing of the grant of the Company’s shares, etc., to the Target Directors & Officers, shall, in principle, be after their retirement; furthermore, 50% of the shares to be granted shall be converted into cash and paid out for the purpose of funding the payment of withholding income tax and other taxes.
+The payment of shares and cash shall be made through the Mitsubishi UFJ Trust and Banking Corporation’s Executive Compensation BIP (Board Incentive Plan) Trust.

 Index for the achievement of targets Evaluation ratio Evaluation coefficient fluctuation range Targets (set with the following as a guide)

-Revenue 20% 0-200% Upper limit: Target * 110%
+Revenue 15% 0% to 200% Upper limit: Target * 110%

 Target: Expected value announced about 5-year business plan